simonneutert/simonneutert.github.io/posts/2026-05-26-opencloud-caddy-home-network.md

 #COMPOSE_FILE=docker-compose.yml:traefik/opencloud.yml
 # This enables you to just run `docker compose up -d` and the compose files will be added to the stack.
 # As alternative approach you can run `docker compose -f docker-compose.yml -f docker-compose.traefik.yml up -d`
-# Default: OpenCloud and Collabora with traefik and letsencypt
+# Default: OpenCloud and Collabora with traefik and letsencrypt
 # This needs DNS entries for the domain names used in the .env file.
 #COMPOSE_FILE=docker-compose.yml:weboffice/collabora.yml:traefik/opencloud.yml:traefik/collabora.yml
 # If you want to use the external proxy, you can use the following combination.